Dynamical polarization, optical conductivity and plasmon mode of a linear triple component fermionic system: Introduction

-This paper is organized as follows.
+The paper is organized as follows.
 In Sec. (\ref{model}), we review the low energy band structure and eigenstates of TCF.
-In Sec. (\ref{lindsec}), we obtain the Lindhard function and PHC of doped linear TCS.
+In Sec. (\ref{lindsec}), we obtain the dynamical polarization function, static polarization function and PHC of doped linear TCS.
 The calculation of dielectric function and plasmon modes of the system are shown in Sec. (\ref{dielsec}).
 A discussion on optical conductivity is presented in Sec. (\ref{opticalsection}).
 Finally, the results are summarized in Sec. (\ref{conc}).
+For the rest of the paper, `TCFs' and `Weyl fermions/semimetals' would refer to linear isotropic TCFs and isotropic type-I Weyl fermions/semimetals repectively.